 You must tell your doctor if:

 Medicines like AURO-AMLODIPINE may affect the developing baby if you take it during pregnancy.
-Your doctor will discuss the possible risks and benefits of taking AURO-AMLODIPINE during pregnancy.
+Your doctor will discuss the possible risks and benefits involved.

-- You are allergic to any foods, dyes, preservatives or any other medicines.
+- You are allergic to any other medicines, foods, dyes, or preservatives.

 Taking other medicines